-The building construction environment is exposed to new input and more information regarding the digitization and computerization of this sector.
+BIM is now a reality: the building construction environment is exposed to new input and more information regarding the digitization and computerization of this sector.

-Every time a specific type of information is specified into the model, a different dimension is set and, for this reason, various dimensions have been generated.
-As a matter of fact, according to BIM fundamentals there are seven recognized “dimensions”.
+In fact, every time a specific type of information is specified into the model, a different dimension is set and, for this reason, various dimensions are generated.
+According to BIM fundamentals there are seven recognized “dimensions”:

 - 3D modelling | geometrical, graphical information

 - 4D time-related info| construction sequencing by means of Gantt charts and timelines

 - 5D cost analysis | cost management, construction cost estimating, etc.